 In essence, you have left Rome, Italy for a few hours and visited another country.
 A posted stamp from here makes for a great keepsake.

 Time for a break.
 Take a stroll along Via Della Conciliazione toward another site, Castel Sant’Angelo.

 From there, cross the bridge and head to the Pantheon.
 This walk should take no longer than 30 minutes.
-You’re probably wondering why I have you and your family walking everywhere.

-Lunch at Da Fortunato
+10. Eat at Da Fortunato